michaelteter/amenitiz/README.md

 To run the tests, $`./minitest.sh`

+## Products

+Products are defined in the file `./assets/products.csv`, which is a simple comma separated data file (CSV).
+An example exists which is based on the original challenge definition.

+The rules can be modified in the CSV file, and the file can be reloaded in the app via the app menu.

+Additional details can be found in the PRODUCTS.md file.

 ## Discount Rules

 Discount rules are defined in the file `./assets/discounts.csv`, which is a simple